The three-year Plastic Surgery Residency at Mayo Clinic in Arizona provides training in all aspects of this surgical specialty, including:

 - Cleft lip, cleft palate and other congenital anomalies

-- Cosmetic Surgery
+- Cosmetic surgery

-- General Reconstructive Surgery
+- General reconstructive surgery

-- Hand Surgery
+- Hand surgery

-- Laser Surgery
+- Laser surgery

 - Major craniofacial and maxillofacial deformities

-- Major tumors of the head and neck (including the skull base and intracranial areas)
+- Major tumors of the head and neck, including the skull base and intracranial areas

-- Oral Surgery
+- Oral surgery

-- Oculoplastic Surgery
+- Oculoplastic surgery

 A Plastic Surgery Research Conference currently meets every other month.
-Plastic Surgery residents are required to attend this conference, which facilitates the process and development of clinical research, primarily, as a collaborative effort between the faculty and residents.
-Potential research projects are discussed.
-Current research progress reports are prepared.
+Plastic surgery residents are required to attend this conference, which facilitates the process and development of clinical research, primarily as a collaborative effort between the faculty and residents.
+Potential research projects are discussed, and current research progress reports are prepared.
 The fundamentals of generating research, including statistics, ethical principles, and the preparation of presentations and manuscripts, are reviewed with the faculty and residents.